Meet the Team

 Sixiang Wang

-Sixiang Wang is an assistant professor in the Department of Asian Languages and Cultures at UCLA.
+Sixiang Wang is an associate professor in the Department of Asian Languages and Cultures at UCLA.
 He teaches courses in Korea’s premodern history as well as the history of cultural and intellectual interactions in early modern East Asia.

 • HeeJin Lee